vpelss/Emogics_Tarot_Script_WP/README.md

 Rune readings?
 You just need some rune graphics and a database.
 If anyone wants to donate a database or graphics you created, to this project I will consider adding it to the plugin.

-To make your own spreads you will have to have a working knowledge of Wordpress Shortcodes.
+To make your own spreads you must have a working knowledge of Wordpress Shortcodes.
+HTML, CSS, and Javascript is very helpful.

 ## Benefits